Han Hyo-joo: 2016–present: Television comeback and American advancement

-In 2022, Han stars alongside Kang Ha-neul and Lee Kwang-soo in The Pirates: The Last Royal Treasure, the sequel to the 2014 blockbuster The Pirates.
-She plays the role of Hae-rang, the captain of the pirate ship.
+In 2022, Han starred alongside Kang Ha-neul and Lee Kwang-soo in The Pirates: The Last Royal Treasure, the sequel to the 2014 blockbuster The Pirates.
+She played the role of Hae-rang, the captain of the pirate ship.
 The film marks her return to Korean cinema after 4 years since Illang: The Wolf Brigade.
 In October, Han made a special appearance in the film 20th Century Girl, playing the adult version of Kim Yoo-jung's character.